Skip to Content

 A dirt road in Vermont

-Another question that I am asked over and over again, is where the best places are to experience Vermont Fall Foliage.
+Another question that I am asked over and over again is where the best places are to experience Vermont Fall Foliage.
 Three-quarters of Vermont is covered by forests – vibrant maples, stately oaks, and colorful ash, birch, and larch.

 There are so many beautiful back roads in Vermont, and I guess my first suggestion would be to ditch the GPS and pick up a Delorme Gazetteer for Vermont and New Hampshire.
+If you do want to rely on your GPS, be sure to download Google or Apple Maps over Wi-Fi before you head out adventuring.

 Of course, there’s more to Vermont in the fall than colorful leaves.
 Do you want to hike beautiful Vermont trails?
 Visit tourist attractions?
 Enjoy fall festivals?
-The best places to visit in Vermont in the fall depend a lot on what you enjoy doing.

 No matter where you go in Vermont, you’ll enjoy small-town hospitality, local treats, and quirky attractions.
 You can drive from one end of Vermont to the other in under four hours, so if you choose a home base in the north and in the south, you should be able to cover a lot of ground!